Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

 If the problem presents multi-modality, the space between modes makes the rejection sampling very inefficient.
-Therefore, \citet{Shaw2007} clusters the live points with recursive k-means and employs ellipsoid sampling for each cluster.
+Therefore, \citet{Shaw2007} cluster the live points with recursive k-means and employs ellipsoid sampling for each cluster.
 In contrast, \citet{theisen2013analyse} increases the number of clusters when the sampling efficiency drops below a threshold. \citet{Feroz2008} further consider x-means, g-means and pg-means for the clustering and uses x-means in the end.
 The algorithm chooses the end points of the major axis of the ellipsoid enclosing the live points, and attempts a k-means clustering with two clusters.
 Live points are assigned to one of the two clusters, and used to construct enclosing ellipsoids.
 If the two ellipsoids describe the live points better than a single ellipsoid around all live points, the clustering is accepted.
 This procedure is recursively repeated, until convergence.
 The condition when a split is accepted needs to be defined, and a variety of criteria are tested in \citet{Shaw2007,Feroz2008,Feroz2009}, including information criteria.
 The perhaps simplest is to consider whether the volume is decreased by at least a certain factor, and whether the ellipsoids are sufficiently apart.
 The MultiNest algorithm has these criteria as parameters additional to the ellipsoid enlargement factor.
 The left panel of Figure~\ref{fig:LRPSillustration} illustrates the multiple-ellipsoids clustering.

 \citet{Feroz2008} also considers adaptive enlargement factors that decrease with iteration and ellipsoid volume, but these are ultimately not used in the MultiNest algorithm presented in \citet{Feroz2009}.
 The use of multiple ellipses is also useful for approximating peculiar shapes.
-The efficiency has made MultiNest a popular algorithm, with multiple implementations and interfaces, including PyMultiNest \citep{Buchner2014}, RMultiNest \citep{rmultinest}, an unnamed Mathematica implementation \citep{Gervino2016}, DIAMONDS \citep{Corsaro2014}, nestle \citep{nestle} and, derived from the latter, dynesty \citet{Speagle2020}.
+The efficiency has made MultiNest a popular algorithm, with multiple implementations and interfaces, including PyMultiNest \citep{Buchner2014} for Python, RMultiNest \citep{rmultinest} for R, an unnamed Mathematica implementation \citep{Gervino2016}, DIAMONDS for C++ \citep{Corsaro2014}, JAXNS for the jax GPU programming language \citep{2020arXiv201215286A}, nestle \citep{nestle} and, derived from the latter, dynesty \citet{Speagle2020}, also for Python.